-Even if you’re young and just starting out, it’s a common misconception that wills are just for older people or those with significant assets.
-In reality, creating a will is an important financial and personal planning step everyone should take — even if you’re healthy and don’t have many assets.
+Even if you’re young, healthy, and just starting out, it’s a common misconception that wills are only for older people or those with significant assets.
+In reality, creating a will is an essential estate planning step that protects your wishes, ensures your loved ones are cared for, and sets a foundation for your financial future.

 1. Take Control of Your Future